DevExpress/devextreme-demos/JSDemos/Demos/Toolbar/Overview/description.md

  Places the item outside of the overflow menu.

 - *"auto"*
  Places the item outside of the overflow menu.
-If the width of the Toolbar is not enough to store all the items, the Toolbar renders this item in the overflow menu.
+If all items cannot fit within the width of the Toolbar, it renders this item in the overflow menu.

 Note that you cannot specify the order of the items with `locateinMenu="auto"` placed in the overflow menu.